-If you're in the market for a laptop that you plan on using primarily or partially for business use, you may be wondering if there's a real difference between devices marketed as business laptops and those sold as consumer products.
+If you're in the market for a laptop that you plan to use primarily or partially for business use, you may be wondering if there's a real difference between devices marketed as business laptops and those sold as consumer products.
 Despite the increasingly blurred lines between most modern workers' work lives and personal lives, laptops still live in two distinct classes.
-While you may still opt for a consumer laptop for business use, as many solopreneurs and side-hustlers do, it's good to know what you're getting into ahead of time.
+While you may still opt for a consumer laptop for business use, as many solopreneurs and side hustlers do, it's good to know what you're getting into ahead of time.

-These are the main differences between business laptops and consumer laptops.
+Here are the main differences between business laptops and consumer laptops:

 1. Business laptops are sturdier and last longer.